LOD-Onderwijsregistratie/LOD2XMI/source/xslt/readME.md

 This stylesheet picks-out the major modelelements in the input-file en transforms these into a basis HTML-page.
 This is meant as a prototype for the following.

-* rdf2xml-basic-v03.xslt
+* rdf2xml-basic-v05.xslt

-This is  transformation to XMI that can actually be imported as UML.
-It produces straight UML classes, datatypes, relationships etc. Using XML-spy 2020 v2 as xslt-processor that can be imported in Enterprise Architect 12.0.1210.
+This is a transformation to XMI that can actually be imported as UML.
+It produces straight UML classes, datatypes, relationships etc.  using XML-spy 2020 v2 as xslt-processor that can be imported in Enterprise Architect 12.0.1210.

 *Notes:*
 1. RDF doesn't have bidirectional relationships.
 One would need two inversed properties.
 That is not within the present scope.
 So the multiplicity for the target is undetermined.
-2. All attributes with a domain defined by a rich datatype.
+2. All attributes have a domain defined by a rich datatype.
 3. Rich datatypes (including enumerations) are a specialisation of a core datatype.
 This XSLT casts the rdf/xml to the selection by the Dutch government based GAB-project.
 4. Elements have a special tagged value called 'rdfType' with a (resolvable) uri that referes to the original datatype